 The technical fix came relatively quickly - AWS applied "initial mitigations" by 5:22 AM ET and declared the underlying issues resolved by 6:35 AM.
 But the damage was done, with some services needing hours more to work through backlogs and restore full functionality.

 This isn't Amazon's first rodeo with major outages.
-The company suffered a that followed similar patterns, and each time these events happen, they underscore the same uncomfortable truth: the internet has become dangerously dependent on a handful of cloud giants.
+The company suffered a significant incident in 2023 that followed similar patterns, and each time these events happen, they underscore the same uncomfortable truth: the internet has become dangerously dependent on a handful of cloud giants.